mahaloz/sailr-eval/README.md

 This will build the Docker container, install system dependencies, and install the Python package locally.

 ### Only Python Package
-If you want to use only local decompilers, and you have the build dependencies installed for your compiled project, you can install the Python package without the Docker container.
+If you want to use only local decompilers and you have the build dependencies installed for your compiled project, you can install the Python package without the Docker container.
 For an example of this use case, see our [CI runner](./.github/workflows/python-app.yml).
 ```bash